MartianCitizen/football/README.md

 The Tomcat server will listen on port 8083.
 If you need to use a different port, edit the file `./football/src/main/resources/application.properties`

+## To run the Cucumber test suite

+1. Start the app as described above
+2. Open another terminal window and cd into the local repo: `cd <your-repo-path>/football`
+3. Run the tests: `mvn test`

 ## REST API endpoints

 - Get metadata for a team: `/team/{id}`, for example: `curl http://localhost:8083/team/NEP`